gnugat-legacy/SoulMeMaybe/doc/02-installation.md

 For more information about this command, check its own documentation.

-## 4) Optimization
+## 4) Optimisation

 We previously mentioned that composer is also an autoloader.
 Autoloading classes can require some time, in order to find them.
-The `Optimizing the autoloading...` section of the script is here to solve this problem, by making a mapping file of the classes to autoload.
+The `Optimising the autoloading...` section of the script is here to solve this problem, by making a mapping file of the classes to autoload.

 ## 5) Ready to use

 Once these steps have been done, a new `SoulMeMaybe` directory with a working project is here.
-The command described in the last message runs the console which will print a usefull help on how to use it.
+The command described in the last message runs the console which will print a useful help on how to use it.

 If you are in the project directory, all you have to do to run the console is `php app/console`.